Hannah Wilkinson

 Biography

 I joined the School of Sociology and Social Policy as an Assistant Professor of Criminology in September 2022.
-My research interests lie in the areas of war, state violence and social harm.
+My research interests lie in the areas of war, state violence and harm.

 I have worked with third-sector organisations and charities to support ex-military people who have been imprisoned, and share research in accessible ways with local communities and practitioners.
-My research, teaching, and wider activism are anchored to social justice.
+My colleague Dr Lauren Hall and I have been awarded £107,980 from the Forces in Mind Trust to research how criminalised ex-military personnel experience sentencing and the legal advice given to them, to better inform sentencing practices, outcomes and support for former Service personnel in the future.

 ORCID ID: 0000-0002-9569-4775